-7. Live-in Nanny Position (if applicable) a.
+a.
 Nanny's quarters are private.
 Family should not enter unless invited or in case of emergency.
-Agreed?
-Yes No d.
+Agreed? d.
 All food consumed by the Nanny will be furnished by the Family.
 Specially requested items up to \$ per month will be provided by the Family.
 Agreed?
-Comments: e.
-The Nanny is to provide any specialty foods or snacks herself.
-Agreed? 🔲 Yes 🔲 No f.
-The Nanny will eat her evening meal with: ☐ The Family ☐ The child/ren ☐ By her/himself ☐ Often varies g.
-The Nanny will eat her evening meal: 🔲 Before the parents eat 🔲 After the parents eat h.
-Specific food items that the Nanny may not consume or bring into the home: i.
+Specially requested items up to \$ per month will be provided by the Family.
+Agreed?
+Agreed? f.
+The Nanny will eat her evening meal with: The Family The child/ren By her/himself Often varies g.
+The Nanny will eat her evening meal: Before the parents eat After the parents eat ☐ The Family ☐ The child/ren ☐ By her/himself ☐ Often varies g.
+The Nanny will eat her evening meal: ☐ Before the parents eat ☐ After the parents eat g.
+The Nanny will eat her evening meal: Before the parents eat After the parents eat h.
+Specific food items that the Nanny may not consume or bring into the home:

+i.
 The Nanny is allowed to have visitors in her quarters.
 Agreed?
 Yes No j.
 The Nanny is allowed to have visitors in our home.
 Agreed?
 Yes No k.
 Television and music rules in the Nanny's quarters are: I. The Nanny will have a private telephone line/cell phone provided by Family.
 Agreed?
 Yes No m.
-The telephone and the telephone connection will be paid for by: 🔲 Family 🔲 Nanny n.
+The telephone and the telephone connection will be paid for by: Family Nanny n.
 The Nanny will pay for all her personal long distance phone charges if landline is provided.
 Agreed?
 Yes No o.
 The Nanny will pay the telephone company directly.
 Yes No 8.
-Image/Video - Social Media Privacy The Nanny \square does \square does not have permission to upload digital images or video of the Family to the Internet. (including, but not limited to social media sites like Facebook, Twitter, Instagram, Vine, Pinterest, Blogs, Tumblr, etc.) Comments: N. P. L. Co.
-L. T. N. M. L.
+Image/Video - Social Media Privacy The Nanny 🔲 does 🔲 does not have permission to upload digital images or video of the Family to the Internet (including, but not limited to social media sites like Facebook, Twitter, Instagram, Vine, Pinterest, Blogs, Tumblr, etc.) Comments: